env.dev

 Base64 Encoding Explained

-Understand Base64 encoding: how the algorithm works, when to use it, and what padding means.
+Understand Base64 encoding end-to-end: how the algorithm maps bytes to 64 characters, when to use it, what padding means, and why it inflates size by 33%.

 Last updated: